-3. "Merger" clauses
+4. "Merger" and "No oral modification" clauses

-Parties to international commercial transactions frequently include a provision indicating that the contract document completely embodies the terms on which they have agreed.
-For the effect of these so-called "merger" or "integration" clauses, in particular whether and to what extent they exclude the relevance of preliminary negotiations between the parties, albeit only for the purpose of the interpretation of the contract, see Article 2.1.17.
+Parties to international commercial transactions in general, and to complex long-term contracts in particular, frequently include a provision indicating that the contract document completely embodies the terms on which they have agreed (so-called "merger" or "entire agreement" clauses) and that any modification to the contract or specific terms of it must be made in writing (so-called "no oral modification clauses").
+For the effect of the former type of clauses, in particular whether and to what extent they exclude the relevance of preliminary negotiations between the parties, albeit only for the purpose of the interpretation of the contract, see Article 2.1.17.
+As to the latter type of clauses, see Article 2.1.18, and the limitation of the rule therein contained by virtue of the principle of prohibition of inconsistent behaviour laid down in Article 1.8